WHO WE ARE

 CLASS EXECUTIVE COMMITTEE

 In June 2021, elections were held to fill class officer positions from 2021 to 2026.
-In addition to the officers listed below, Kimberly Koontz Haring is serving as our Alumni Councilor through 2023.
-On top of that, Kimberley Sanderson-Hutfilz and Matt Miller are serving as our Head Agents for the Dartmouth College Fund (DCF), Nakiah Cherry Chinchilla is our Reunion Chair, and Anh Thu Cunnion is our Webmaven.
-Our Executive Committee is rounded out by the talents of the following classmates: Shelley Arakawa, Josh Benn, Brandon del Pozo, Pace Duckenfiled, Shawn (Snipes) Gasparini, Mark Griffin, Maryam Kia-Keating, Rose Lee, Betsy Miller, Keli’I Opulauoho, Brad Parks, Neesha Ramchandani, and Zack Stein.
+In addition to the officers listed below, Matt Miller is serving as our Alumni Councilor through 2026.
+On top of that, Kimberley Sanderson and Anh Thu Cunnion is our Webmaven.
+Our Executive Committee is rounded out by the talents of the following classmates: Shelley Arakawa, Josh Benn, Brandon del Pozo, Pace Duckenfiled, Shawn (Snipes) Gasparini, Mark Griffin, Maryam Kia-Keating, Rose Lee, Betsy Miller, Keli’I Opulauoho, Neesha Ramchandani, and Zack Stein.

 The involvement of other 96s is always welcome.
 Get in touch if you’re interested in helping.